githubtraining/write-docker-actions/responses/07_create-dockerfile.md

    CMD ["hello"]
    ```

-2. Commit the changes to the existing `hello-world` branch
+2. Commit the changes to this branch
 3. Click the green `Commit new file` button

 ---